PowerSheetco/rss-reader-upwork/manual.md

 In the top menu go to RSS -> Give Permissions.

+### 3. Add feeds

+Start adding feeds from My Feed.

+1. Log in to your Upwork freelancer profile
+2. Go to your homepage: https://www.upwork.com/nx/find-work/
+3. Make sure My Feed is selected and click `three dots` -> RSS, it will download or open the file (Three dots aree next to My Feed, Best Matches, Most Recent, Saved Jobs if what)
+4. On Chrome if the file opens right in browser, just copy its URL from the browser.
+On Firefox go to the Downloads in your browser, find this just downloaded file, right click it -> `Copy Download Link` for it.
+5. In the spreadsheet go to `feeds` tab, click the [My Feed RSS URL cell](https://docs.google.com/spreadsheets/d/1IpDik02VkQMPb8nxAdkqDEVYXBzXbpbG3CiCA8arl50/edit#rangeid=991815201) and paste the just copied RSS URL there.

+That's it - we've just added My Feed to the Reader.
+Now if you already want to test it you can proceed to the next step in Get Started, otherwise you can add more feeds.

+You can only get the feed url on Upwork desktop web version as of now.
+Upwork doesn't allow getting feed urls on mobile.
+But don't worry - we'll help you!
+With **PowerSheet RSS Reader Upwork** you don't even need the RSS urls at all - all you need is a **webpage url** for that search.
+You just copy the search page url, paste it to the spreadsheet search url column - and in just a minute - voila! - you have an RSS url for that feed generated from search!
+Isn't that cool?))

+Not only that but we also automatically convert all slow feeds (except My Feed - which is slow) to fast feeds!
+You would have to do *three dots* - Edit Saved Searches - click on search - click on new three dots - RSS - download the RSS file - get its URL and paste it to the spreadsheet to do this.

+With us you just copy the page url to the spreadsheet. - that simple and versatile.

+Try it yourself!

+So again, for all other feeds you can get the RSS urls the old way - via three dots.
+But you can also copy the webpage url to the Search URL column and wait a minute - up to you.

+## Fast vs Slow feeds

+There are **two types of feeds** on Upwork - *fast* and *slow*.
+The fast feed is the feed with expanded search query (e.g. `web development, $$$ expert level, fixed price`) vs a *topic* search for slow feed (just topic `957393`).
+Slow feeds get updated with new jobs about every 5 mins, while fast feeds get updated immediately.

+There is no difference between the search url content and the rss url content - the have the same data.
+So what you see on a page like https://www.upwork.com/nx/search/jobs/?q=web%20development&contractor_tier=3&t=1&nbs=1&sort=recency is the same as what Reader sees in the RSS feed.
+That's why you can use search url to better understand what's going on with the feeds.
+They also highlight the matches by which the job was found.

+The feeds are fetched and displayed in the order they appear in the spreadsheet, and since My Feed is a slow feed, you may want to move the My Feed row UNDER all other feeds after adding them

 #### • My powersheet got too big
 We recommend the following:
 1. On Desktop version in the browser: File -> Make a copy.